Russrex/AlexaShades/README.md

 ### Instructions

-Before uploadding this code to the NodeMCU the following commented sections will need to be updated.
+Before uploadding this code to the NodeMCU the following commented sections will need to be updated in the russaroller.ino:

 //INSERT BOFU DOWN CODE HERE
 //INSERT BOFU UP CODE HERE